markmoxon/elite-source-code-bbc-micro-disc/README.md

 * The variant from the game disc on Ian Bell's website

+* The sideways RAM variant from Ian Bell's website

 By default the build process builds the Stairway to Hell variant, but you can build a specified variant using the `variant=` build parameter.

 ### Building the Stairway to Hell variant